arjanvaneersel/lava/README.md

 Experimental programming language written in Go.

-The project is meant for educational purposes, so to learn how programming languages work and is not indented to be a programming languages for production processes.
+This project is for educational purposes, so to learn how programming languages work and is not indented to be a programming language for production ready applications.

 All the steps are different branches.